Getting into character as a voice actor requires versatility and flexibility.

 Try to gain a sense of the experiences that have shaped the character’s strength.
 What’s driving them?
 Do they like to take risks?
 Has a history of success inflated their confidence?
 Is the character young and carefree, imagining a lifetime of happiness ahead of them?
 Or do they have tragic circumstances forced on them and have to make peace with untold inter turmoil?

-Characters in leadership positions become greatly more plausible when there is some meaning to draw upon.
+Characters in leadership positions become greatly more plausible when there is some backstory and context.
 To the same extent, a villain with little or no rationale beyond their immediate self-interest becomes easier to dislike.
-Joey Bosco says:

 4) Character Comparison